Nepenthes rajah: Endangered species

 The recent advent of artificial tissue culture, or more specifically in vitro, technology in Europe and the United States has meant that plants can be produced in large numbers and sold at relatively low prices (~US$20–$30 in the case of N. rajah).
 In vitro propagation refers to production of whole plants from cell cultures derived from explants (generally seeds).
-This technology has, to a large extent, removed the incentive for collectors to travel to Sabah to collect the plant illegally, and demand for wild-collected plants has fallen considerably in recent years.

-Rob Cantley, a prominent conservationist and artificial propagator of Nepenthes plants, assesses the current status of plants in the wild as follows:
+This technology has largely removed the incentive for collectors to travel to Sabah to collect the plant illegally, and demand for wild-collected plants has fallen.
+The conservationist Rob Cantley assesses the current status of plants in the wild as due mainly to habitat damage rather than actual theft of plants.
+The plants in the wild are further threatened by climate phenomena including El Niño; the 1997/98 event and subsequent drought had a catastrophic effect on the Nepenthes on Mount Kinabalu.